shclairepark/sword-health/README.md

 APP_PORT=3000
 ```

-1. Set up the email configuration in `tasks.js` by providing your Gmail account credentials to send the notification
+### 4. Set up the notification email configuration

+in `tasks.js` by providing your Gmail account credentials to send the notification

-2. Start the server
+### 5. Start the server

 ```
 npm start